 So that was a little bit of history (and thank God those “dark” times when VR devices were really huge and massive are far behind.
 You know, it would be quite uncomfortable and even weird to play the TOP Steam games with those huge things on your head).
 But as we mentioned previously, there are two other “realities”, which are often confused with virtual reality in the classic sense.
 We mean augmented reality and mixed reality.
 AR, MR, VR… Sometimes it’s too easy to get mixed up with all these acronyms.
 But in actuality, there is nothing difficult about it.
 Let’s set things straight:

 - To experience the fascinating world of virtual reality you need to have a specific headset which generates realistic-like sounds, images, and other sensations.
 The beauty of VR devices is that they create an imaginary environment for you, which leaves no space for your existing, everyday reality.

 - Let’s face it: who hasn't played Pokemon Go when it was all the hype last summer?
 It was exactly what we consider to be augmented reality.
 AR is a kind of fantastic “addition” to your already existing reality.
 Mobiles and tablets are used the most when it comes to AR technology (but custom headsets can also be used).
 With the help of your device's camera, specific apps add digital elements to your environment.
 So don’t be surprised to see a funny digital creature running along the street!

-- And, as you’ve probably guessed, mixed reality uses your real world, combining it with a virtual one.
+- And, as you’ve probably guessed, mixed reality uses your the real world, combining it with a virtual one.
 The main feature is that the real and "fake", or virtual, objects co-exist and even interact in real time.
 For example, have you ever fought with a huge terrifying robot right in your office?
-Thanks to mixed reality it doesn’t seem to be fantasy anymore.
+Thanks to mixed reality it doesn’t seem to be a fantasy anymore.